linux-audit/audit-userspace/README.md

 - Functions that traverse fields in the same record
 - Accessors to field data

-You can write programs in one of two ways: iterate across events, records, and fields; or use the feed API and to which a callback function is presented with a single, complete event that can be iterated across the records and fields.
+You can write programs in one of two ways: iterate across events, records, and fields; or use the feed API to which a callback function is presented with a single, complete event that can be iterated across the records and fields.
 The former is best for working with files, while the latter is more appropriate for realtime data for a plugin.

 Audit Standards
 ---------------